 The Most Dangerous Occupations on Earth

-Men are far more likely to be killed or injured on the job than women due to the fact that they are far more likely to choose work in areas such as construction, manufacturing or occupations that require the operation of heavy machinery.
+Men are far more likely to be killed or injured on the job than women because they are far more likely to choose work in areas such as construction, manufacturing, or occupations that require the operation of heavy machinery.

 - Landscaping and grounds-keeping— according to government labor statistics, about 18 out of 100,000 workers in the landscaping industry are killed on the job each year.
 These workers are routinely exposed to the elements and often required to operate heavy machinery, increasing their risk of involvement in a devastating accident. (see more here)

 - Power line installation and repair— roughly 21 out of 100,000 maintenance workers are killed annually.
 These workers must work outdoors with live currents and at dangerous heights.
 These factors contribute to the risk of an accident or injury on the job. (see more here)